PrinsFrank/standards/README.md

 All the Alpha2, Alpha3, Numeric and Name values have a corresponding enum in the other country enums.
 These can be converted using their corresponding methods (toAlpha2, toAlpha3 etc...).

 Country group membership can be checked by calling the `isMemberOf` method, supplying the FQN of a class that implements the `GroupInterface`.
-Several country groups are available: BRICS, EEA, EFTA etc.
+Several country groups are available: BRICS, EEA, EFTA etc. Countries can also have subdivisions, which can be of several types: countries, provinces, etc.

 ```php
 CountryAlpha2::from('NL');                                      // CountryAlpha2::Netherlands